MicrosoftTranslator/DocumentTranslation/docs/index.md

 ## Running on Mac OS X

 At this point point only the command line version runs on the Mac.
-The GUI version is waiting for .Net 6 MAUI to be released.

 ### Download and install

 - Install .Net 6 runtime for Mac from https://dotnet.microsoft.com/.
-You do not need the SDK, just the runtime.
+You do not need the SDK, you only need the runtime.
 Download and install the .Net 6 runtim for the appropriate processor platform of your Mac.

 - Download the zip file in the releases folder and expand to a suitable directory on the Mac HD.